AlgyJr/ios_guides/Table-View-Guide.md

-In some cases, the height of your cell may be entirely dominated by one or more elements so that you are able to figure out the row height by simply doing some arithmetic and without actually needing to layout the subviews.
-For example if the height of you row is determined by an image thumbnail with some padding around it, you can simply return the value of the size of the image added to the appropriate padding.
+In some cases, the height of your cell may be entirely dominated by one or more elements so that you are able to figure out the row height by simply doing some arithmetic and without actually needing to lay out the subviews.
+For example, if the height of you row is determined by an image thumbnail with some padding around it, you can simply return the value of the size of the image added to the appropriate padding.
 In many cases, the height of your row will be determined by the height of the text in one or more labels.
 In these cases, you can compute the the space a piece of text will occupy without actually rendering it by calling `NSString`'s [`boundingRectWithSize`][boundingrectwithsize] method.
 A discussion of how to do this in Swift can be found [here][boundingrectwithsizeswift]